Saver Day Pass SBB - starting at 29 CHF

 You’ve earned it.

-If you’re visiting Switzerland between April and October, you’re in luck.
-Unless you’re leaving Ticino on a Monday, you have the opportunity to travel back across the Alps on the Gotthard Panorama Express.
+If you're visiting Switzerland between April and October, you're in luck.
+As long as you don't leave Ticino on a Monday, you can return over the Alps on the Gotthard Panorama Express.

-From Flüelen, a steamboat will take you on a three-hour ride across Lake Lucerne.
-You’ll arrive in Lucerne around 3 pm, right next to the train station.
-This will leave you with enough time to either explore Lucerne or head straight back to Zurich.
+In Flüelen, you'll enjoy a three-hour boat trip on Lake Lucerne.
+You’ll arrive in Lucerne around 3:00 PM, right next to the train station.
+That gives you plenty of time to either explore Lucerne or head straight back to Zurich.

-Once you arrive in Interlaken, spend the evening in this popular yet very touristy town.
-Activities here are endless and if you want to enjoy this region to its fullest, one night won’t be enough.
-However, there should be enough time for a stroll along the River Aare or a short trip up to Harder Kulm.
+Upon arriving in Interlaken, spend the evening in this popular and very touristy town.
+There are countless activities available.
+If you want to enjoy this region to the fullest, one night won't be enough.
+However, there should be time for a walk along the Aare or a quick trip to Harder Kulm.

-You’re in for plenty more scenic treats today.
-Once you leave Interlaken and head toward Zweisimmen, you’ll have Lake Thun to your right.
-For the best lake views, I therefore recommend grabbing a seat on the right when you get on the train.
+Today you can look forward to another breathtaking landscape.
+As soon as you leave Interlaken and head towards Zweisimmen, you'll have Lake Thun on your right.
+For the best views of the lake, I recommend grabbing a seat on the right side of the train.

-If time allows and you don’t mind breaking up your trip, you might enjoy a quick stopover in Spiez.
-With its castle, a handful of charming vineyards and its direct access to Lake Thun, Spiez is well worth a visit.
+If time allows and you don’t mind a short detour, you can make a quick stop in Spiez.
+With its castle, a handful of charming vineyards, and direct access to Lake Thun, Spiez is definitely worth a visit.

-Once you continue your journey, you’ll need to transfer to a different train in Zweisimmen.
-That’s where the climb through the Bernese Oberland towards Gstaad begins.
-This region is an absolute dream for mountain-lovers and pretty much sums up what Switzerland is about.
-Lakes, mountains, lush meadows with grazing cows, glaciers, tons of hiking trails, wonderful landscapes and cute little villages are abundant in this area.
+Continuing your journey, you'll need to switch trains in Zweisimmen.
+This is where the ascent through the Bernese Oberland towards Gstaad begins.
+This region is a dream for mountain lovers, encapsulating everything that makes Switzerland special.
+There are plenty of lakes, mountains, lush meadows with grazing cows, glaciers, numerous hiking trails, stunning landscapes, and cute little villages in abundance.

-Even if you don’t have enough time to get off along the way, the ride through this picturesque area is something you probably won’t forget anytime soon.
+Even if you don’t have enough time to get off along the way, the ride through this picturesque area is something you likely won’t forget anytime soon.

-After leaving the Bernese Oberland and coming down the hills, you’ll arrive in the French-speaking part of Switzerland.
-Spend whatever you have left of the day exploring Montreux and its surroundings.
+After leaving the Bernese Oberland and descending the hills, you'll arrive in the French-speaking part of Switzerland.
+Spend the rest of the day exploring Montreux and its surroundings.

 Bienvenue…